Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 5. GRC

-Glass Fiber Reinforced Concrete (GRC) is often used in outdoor furniture as it combines the strength of concrete with the flexibility of fiberglass, creating a durable and versatile material that is well-suited for outdoor use.
+Glass fiber reinforced concrete (GRC) is often used in outdoor furniture as it combines the strength of concrete with the flexibility of fiberglass, creating a durable and versatile material that is well-suited for outdoor use.

 GRC is highly durable and can withstand various environmental stressors.
 The glass fibers embedded within the concrete matrix significantly enhance its strength, making it resistant to cracking and chipping.
-This durability ensures that GRC furniture can last for many years, even in harsh outdoor conditions.

-On the flipside, as GRC is porous, spills should be wiped down immediately to prevent any permanent staining.
+But here’s one thing to keep in mind with GRC: it's a bit porous.
+This means that spills should be wiped down immediately to prevent any permanent staining.
 Because of this, you might want to think twice if you’re looking for outdoor furniture to dine on.

 The Olwen Side Table is made from GRC, which is lightweight and easy to move around.